Backdoor Attack on Vertical Federated Graph Neural Network Learning: Experiments

+We conducted experiments in a VFGNN framework with two participants, as shown in Table \ref{tab:performance_comparison}.
+BVG and NFT perform best on the main task, with slight variations across datasets and models.
+For the backdoor task, BVG consistently achieves the highest attack success rate across all tested models and datasets, demonstrating its effectiveness with minimal impact on main task performance.

 We also evaluated the proposed attack method's performance in multi-party VFGNN scenarios where multiple participants are involved.
 Unlike the two-party setting, multi-party scenarios become more complex due to the increased number of participants and their interactions.
-Our evaluation focuses on how the presence of multiple participants affects the attack success rate and the main task performance of VFGNN.
+Our evaluation focuses on how the presence of multiple participants affects the ASR and the MTA of BVG.

 We conducted experiments with two, three, and four participants to evaluate the scalability and effectiveness of the proposed backdoor attack method in multi-party VFGNN scenarios.
 Each participant was assigned a subset of the graph's edges and node features, with one active party holding the labels for the labeled node set $V_L$.
 The passive participants, including the adversary, only had partial information about the graph.
 The experimental results are shown in Figure \ref{fig:participants}.